 - A patient with arthritis may benefit from a strain that has caryophyllene, which is known for its anti-inflammatory properties.

 If you’re eligible, a doctor will authorize you a prescription for medical marijuana, which allows you to purchase your medicine from a licensed producer (LP).
-Unlike illegal dispensaries, LPs must test their products to ensure they’re accurately labeling them.
+Unlike illegal dispensaries, LPs must test their products to ensure they’re accurately labelling them.
 One of the things that analysis labs can test for is terpene content.
 This means that when you get a prescription, the amount of therapeutic terpenes you’re getting is accurately reported.

 Some family physicians may recommend marijuana-based pharmaceutical drugs.
 However, some drugs, such as Marinol, only contain the cannabinoid THC.
 Unfortunately, THC alone does not contain terpenes, lessening the drug’s potential therapeutic effects.
 Interestingly, this could be one reason why 98% of people like natural cannabis more than Marinol, according to a 2011 survey.